danhoying/sketchpad/README.md

-# sketchpad
+#Sketchpad

 A fun little app that acts similar to the Etch-A-Sketch toy.

-A javascript/jquery project from The Odin Project: http://www.theodinproject.com/web-development-101/javascript-and-jquery?ref=lnav
+A javascript/jquery project from [The Odin Project.](http://www.theodinproject.com/web-development-101/javascript-and-jquery?ref=lnav)